hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     -   `most_recent` (bool) - Selects the newest created image when true.
          This is most useful for selecting a daily distro build.

--   `snapshot_tags` (object of key/value strings) - Tags to apply to snapshot.
-     They will override AMI tags if already applied to snapshot.

 -   `spot_price` (string) - The maximum hourly price to pay for a spot instance to create the AMI.
 Spot instances are a type of instance that EC2 starts